Kurihama Station

 Kurihama Station (久里浜駅, Kurihama-eki) is a passenger railway station in located in the city of Yokosuka, Kanagawa, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kurihama Station is served by the Yokosuka Line.
-It is the southern terminus of the line and is located 23.9 km from Ōfuna Station, and 73.2 km from the Tokyo Station.
+It is the southern terminus of the line and is located 23.9 km from Ōfuna Station, and 73.2 km from the start of the line at Tokyo Station.
 It is also located 3 minutes' walk from Keikyū Kurihama Station on the Keikyū Kurihama Line.

 Station layout

 Kurihama Station has a single island platform connected to the station building by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 History

 Kurihama Station opened on 1 April 1944 as a station on the Japanese Government Railways (JGR), the pre-war predecessor to the Japanese National Railways (JNR).
 Freight operations were discontinued from October 1, 1974.
 The station came under the management of JR East upon the privatization of JNR on April 1, 1987.
 The station was served by Shōnan-Shinjuku Line trains when the new service started in December 2001, but services as far as Kurihama were discontinued from October 2004.